 Champion Pet Foods quickly responded, claiming the lawsuit was meritless and had misrepresented the data.
 It is essential to understand this is merely an accusation at this stage and until any conclusive judgment or evidence is made public, we will not advise against any of Champion Pet Foods products.

 Acana vs. Taste of the Wild Conclusion

-It is clear that Taste of the Wild and Acana are both high-quality brands and each has their merit in the premium dog food market.
-However, Acana punches a slightly higher weight regarding high-quality ingredients, nutritional ratios and its provision of high-quality dog treats.
+It is clear that Taste of the Wild and Acana are both high-quality brands, and each has its merit in the premium dog food market.
+However, Acana punches a slightly higher weight regarding high-quality ingredients, nutritional ratios, and its provision of high-quality dog treats.

 To add to this, Acana’s traceability and lack of laboratory animal testing are factors that put it ahead of its competitor.